salvo-rs/website/content/en/book/advanced/custom-path-wisp.md

     parent: "advanced"
 ---

-For some frequently-occurring matching expressions, we can name a short name by ```PathFilter::register_part_regex``` or ```PathFilter::register_part_builder```.
+For some frequently-occurring matching expressions, we can name a short name by ```PathFilter::register_wisp_regex``` or ```PathFilter::register_wisp_builder```.
 For example, GUID format is often used in paths appears, normally written like this every time a match is required:

 ```rust
 Router::with_path("/articles/<id:/[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA -F]{12}/>");